-In this study four replicates of short-lived (ACO1-4) and long-lived (CO1-4) populations were used which helped us to analyze effect of aging on innate immunity more accurate.
-In our study, we also tested the effect of chronological aging on innate immunity as well.
 Some studies show improvement of innate immunity by aging while some others display weakness of immune defense by aging.
 Deteriorating processes that accompany aging highly effect on the Drosophila immune system.
 Some of these processes that contribute to the functional senescence are includes chronic inflammation, steady weakening of protective epithelial barriers, and a loss of cellular immunity which increased pathogen susceptibility of aging flies (Müller et al., 2013; Eleftherianos & Castillo, 2012).
 Another study on immune aging described that fungal infection susceptibility increase in flies of both sexes as they age.
 In male flies this happens because of barrier defences’ deterioration while the systemic immune senescence is chiefly responsible for female flies (Kubiak & Tinsley, 2017).
 There are some other studies that believe improvement of immunity by aging.
 One of these studies described that the gut specific provocation of Drosocin and Cecropin A1 is necessary to notably extend lifetime of adult flies.
 Decrease of bacterial challenges upon expression of Dro is responsible for intestinal barrier improvement which postpone intestinal and organismal ageing and lastly cause longer lifespan of flies (Loch et al., 2017).

-Fabian study explains that long-lived flies have better immunity upon infection (Fabian et.al 2018).
+Long-lived flies have better immunity upon infection (Fabian et.al 2018).
 In Fabian et al., (2018) , they used 4 long-lived selection lines (La, Lb, 2La, 2Lb) and 2 unselected control lines (Ra, Rb).
 These populations were taken from an outbred base population which was founded in 1979 from ~50 flies caught in a peach orchard in Michigan.
 The base population was then expanded, divided into replicate lines, and selection was originated in 1981.
 To examine whether selected and control flies vary in recognized immune function, they infected their populations with four different pathogens and measured their survival percent after infection.
 Then, they found out long-lived flies have better survival upon infection.
 This study supports Fabian et al., (2018) but we used different populations of Drosophila.
 We used five replicates of ACO and five replicates of CO populations which helped us to examine effect of aging on innate immunity more accurate than Fabian et al., (2018) which only used 4 long-lived and 2 control populations.
 Moreover, our study is focused on fungal infection and we used specific methods for our fungal spray which is different than Fabian et al., (2018).